MohamedKari/blog.mkari.de/content/posts/secure-apis.md

 date: 2020-11-18
 draft: False
 author: Mo Kari
 summary: Using Certbot, Nginx, and Flask, each running in a Docker container spun up through Docker Compose, this post shows how to serve an API over HTTPS conveniently with Let's Encrypt certificates.
+Template repo available under https://github.com/MohamedKari/secure-flask-container-template.
 ---
-_Using Certbot, Nginx, and Flask, each running in a Docker container spun up through Docker Compose, this post shows how to serve an API over HTTPS conveniently with Let's Encrypt certificates._
+_Using Certbot, Nginx, and Flask, each running in a Docker container spun up through Docker Compose, this post shows how to serve an API over HTTPS conveniently with Let's Encrypt certificates.
+Template repo available under_ https://github.com/MohamedKari/secure-flask-container-template.

 # TL;DR
 Make sure your server is reachable under your domain name and has Docker and Docker Compose installed.